gopikasr/Chat-Bot---Financial-digital-Assistant/Readme.md

 the terms used in financial market to the Chat Bot.
 So, when I ask it about some terms, it replies by randomly choosing one response form the “responses” after preprocessing using NLP and training with PyTorch Neural Network.

-# All other details and the theoretical frame work is given in details in the following medium article.
+# All other details and the theoretical frame work is given in detail in the following article/publication in medium.
 “A FINANCIAL + DIGITAL ASSISTANT CHATBOT(Fin-Bot) using DEEP LEARNING & NATURAL LANGUAGE PROCESSING” by Gopika S R https://link.medium.com/pVJwtcyiRcb